CodingTrain/website-archive/_CodingChallenges/03-snake-game-p5.md

 ---

-In this Coding Challenge, I attempt to code a p5.js version of the Snake Game.
+In this coding challenge, I attempt to code a p5.js version of the Snake Game.